-Thankfully, there are a lot of great options for people who are looking for a sewing machine under $100.
-You definitely don’t have to spend a great deal of money to get a machine that can accomplish the most common sewing tasks that most people need on a daily basis.
+Thankfully, there are numerous great options available for those seeking a sewing machine under $100.
+You don’t have to break the bank to purchase a machine that can handle the most commonly required sewing tasks on a daily basis.

 |Model||# of Stitches||Weight||Drop-in Bobbin||Free-Arm|| Auto-needle